Kosmokleaner/DirectXShaderCompilerWiki/Running-Shaders.md

 To run shaders compiled as DXIL, you will need support from the operating system as well as from the driver for your graphics adapter.
+This [link](https://github.com/Microsoft/DirectXShaderCompiler/wiki/Requirements-for-Operation) lists the components required for operation.

-At the moment, the [Windows 10 Insider Preview Build 15007](https://blogs.windows.com/windowsexperience/2017/01/12/announcing-windows-10-insider-preview-build-15007-pc-mobile/#XqlQ5FZfXw5WVhpS.97) and any later build, can run DXIL shaders.
+While support for retail DXIL is available across Windows 10 today, prototype drivers use Experimental Mode which requires the [Windows 10 Insider Preview Build 15007](https://blogs.windows.com/windowsexperience/2017/01/12/announcing-windows-10-insider-preview-build-15007-pc-mobile/#XqlQ5FZfXw5WVhpS.97) or later.

 Drivers indicate support DXIL by reporting support for Shader Model 6, possibly in experimental mode.
 To enable support in these cases, the [Developer mode](https://msdn.microsoft.com/windows/uwp/get-started/enable-your-device-for-development) setting must be enabled.